-Museveni was born in Ntungamo in south-western Uganda in 1944 to Amos Kaguta, a cattle keeper.
-His mother was According to his own testimony in his book “sowing the Mustard Seed”; he was given the name Museveni in honor of the ‘Seventh Regiment of the King's African Rifles, the British colonial army in which many Ugandans served during World War II.
+Museveni was born in Ntungamo in south-western Uganda in 1944 to Amos Kaguta, a cattle keeper.He was given the name Museveni in honor of the ‘Seventh Regiment of the King's African Rifles, the British colonial army in which many Ugandans served during World War II.
 At the time of his birth, many of them were returning home.

 He attended Kyamate Primary School in Ntungamo, Mbarara High School, and Ntare School.
 It was while at high school that he became a born-again Christian and a student leader.